Merzasphor/MWSE/docs/source/types/tes3dialogueInfo.md

 ### `type`

 *Read-only*.
 The type of the info.
+Maps to values in [`tes3.dialogueType`](https://mwse.github.io/MWSE/references/dialogue-types/) namespace.

 **Returns**: